New App: Financial Manager (formerly Tempo Cost Tracker)

 Tempo Cost Tracker Screenshot

 The app is best suited for rather high-level But thanks to a very well prepared visualization, deeper insights by cost type or cost centers are also possible.
 Expenses and work incurred are calculated against a specified budget.
-The latter is extracted by Cost Tracker from the worklogs recorded in Jira and Timesheets.
+The latter is extracted by Financial Manager from the worklogs recorded in Jira and Timesheets.
 The advantage of this is that work does not have to be documented, but is automatically calculated from the worklogs.
-Expenses for investments, for example, are created directly in Cost Tracker and can be sorted with custom categories.
+Expenses for investments, for example, are created directly in Financial Manager and can be sorted with custom categories.

 In developing the app, Tempo made it a priority to orientate itself on the existing.
-This means that the data displayed in Cost Tracker is prepared thanks to existing filters (JQL) and groups.
+This means that the data displayed in Financial Manager is prepared thanks to existing filters (JQL) and groups.
 When calculating a scope for a project (Note: Here a project is not the same as a project in Jira.
-The term is used in two ways here), Cost Tracker also refers only to existing filters from Jira, whereby groups are managed directly in the app for use there only and can be utilized as cost centers.
+The term is used in two ways here), Financial Manager also refers only to existing filters from Jira, whereby groups are managed directly in the app for use there only and can be utilized as cost centers.

 For a deeper first look we recommend the short introduction video of Tempo: https://youtu.be/9LyDFesyMv8 (English Language)